gangjeuk/digitalgarden/src/site/notes/en/OS/Interrupt, Trap, Exception.. What's the difference - OS event(1).md

 2. know how the keyboard and mouse work on a computer
 3. know what interrupts, traps, and exceptions are, which are important concepts to understand the operating system.
 # Interrupts?
 Traps?
 Exceptions?
-As the title suggests, interrupts, traps, and exceptions can be defined as event.
+As the title suggests, interrupts, traps, and exceptions can be defined as *event*.

 So what are events for and why do we need them?